ilios/user-guide/courses-and-sessions/courses/course-summary.md

 ![print summary button](../../images/course_summary/print_summary_button.png)

 The top-most portion of the Print Summary is displayed below.
 All Sessions and all of the associated data can be found by scrolling down.
+This includes offerings and ILM's (independent learning modules).

 ![print summary screen - top](../../images/course_summary/course_print_summary_top.png)